-Manchester United target Sergio Ramos has put an end to speculation over his future by agreeing to sign a new five-year contract with Real Madrid on Monday.
+Manchester United target Sergio Ramos signs new five-year deal with Real Madrid

 Madrid: Spanish football giants Real Madrid on Monday confirmed that defender Sergio Ramos and the club have reached an agreement over a new deal which will ensure the player will be at the club till 2020.